tammakiiroha/IoT-Replay-Defense-Simulator/README.md

 - ⏱️ **Post-run Attack**: Bulk replay after legitimate traffic
 - 🔴 **Inline Attack**: Real-time injection during communication
 - 🎯 **Selective Replay**: Target specific commands (e.g., "UNLOCK", "FIRE")

+## Threat Model and Assumptions

+**Adversary capabilities**

+- Can passively eavesdrop on all wireless frames on the channel
+- Can record any observed frame without loss (ideal recorder)
+- Can later inject previously recorded frames at arbitrary times (post-run bulk replay or inline real-time injection)
+- Can selectively replay only specific commands (e.g., "UNLOCK", "FIRE")

+**Adversary limitations**

+- Cannot forge valid MACs without the shared secret key
+- Does not break cryptographic primitives (HMAC-SHA256 is assumed secure)
+- Does not perform lower-layer attacks such as jamming, RF fingerprint spoofing, or precise timing manipulation

+**Channel assumptions**

+- Packet loss is modeled as an independent Bernoulli process with probability `p_loss`
+- Packet reordering is modeled as an independent event with probability `p_reorder`
+- Detailed physical-layer effects (fading, multipath, burst loss, time correlation) are **not** modeled

+**Scope**

+The simulator focuses on the logical behavior of the defense mechanisms and the security–usability trade-off under the above assumptions.
+Physical-layer details, hardware constraints, and energy consumption are considered out of scope.

+---

 ## Quick Start